Frequently Asked Questions

 Getting Started ?

 Most of our scooters come assembled - you simply attach the wing mirrors, battery and free accessories.
 Upon receipt you will find these items including manual and battery cover under the seat.
-Some of our models you will need to bleed the brakes.
-You will need to purchase a suitable battery charger to charge the battery.
-You will need to carry out checks and any adjustments before road use.
-You may need a spanner and pliers to remove the scooter from packaging
+For safety we do not send with petrol, it is your responsibility to purchase petrol.
+Your scooter or motorcycle will need to be set up by an approved service centre before use.
+You will need to purchase a suitable battery charger to charge and connect the battery.
+You will need to carry out routine checks on your scooter or motorcycle throughout its use.
+You may need a spanner and pliers to remove the scooter from packaging.
+We have videos for assemble your scooter, please contact us for these.

 By registering the scooter before the scooter is sold makes the scooter second hand, you become the second owner.
 This significantly reduces the value of your scooter.
 We only sell new scooters where you are the first owner.